M4KIF/ABOUT-ME/README.md

 # ABOUT-ME
-This repository contains basic knowledge about me, and any contact data.

-My name is Jacob and currently I am studying Computer Science at University.
+My name is Jacob and I am currently a Computer Science student at UKSW in Warsaw.

-This GitHub will contain every source code that i have written so far.
-So basicly every more advanced excercises that I am given at the university or my individual projects.
+I am interested both in hardware and software.
+I enjoy working on thinkpads, modding them and tinkering.
+But a nice PC build gives me joy too.

+Recently discovered that for me, Windows isnt't the best environment for coding.
+I prefer linux, mostly arch derived distros.

+Working on learning as much usefull technologies as I can.
+Currently busy working on my Python and JS knowledge.
+I also try to keep C++ alive, as It gives me soo much fun while using it.
+Just it's strict nature and rules makes it work a treat for my scientific mind.